 2. They Live for Drama

 We often see people with NPD enjoying the drama.
-The danger here comes from their need to purposefully cause friction between themselves and others, leading to a cycle of abuse, physical altercations, and other high-intensity situations.
+The danger here comes from their need to purposefully cause friction between themselves and others, leading to a cycle of narcissistic abuse, physical altercations, and other high-intensity situations.
 When things are calm, we often see a narcissist do something to stir conflict and create a problem that wasn’t previously there.

-3. They Put Their Needs Ahead of Others’
+3. They Put Their Own Needs First

 4. They Need to Feel Special